rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/collection.md

 ## Metadata

 A collection MUST have metadata to describe it and help visualization on various platforms.
+See full [Metadata spec here](./metadata.md)

 ```json
 {